Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

-The interpretations to the sparse representations of augmented data and original data are both similar to that of SSRk, except that the dictionaries are usually not near-orthogonal.
-This is because the singular values are not uniform.
-In practice they decay exponentially.
-The more fundamental reason underlying this phenomenon is that, as argued before, the ideal graph condition can hardly be met well in practice, which essentially requires that after translating along a new dimension different clusters become near orthogonal.
-So we recommend the kernel version.
-Nevertheless, this linear version still constitutes an indispensable part of the theory.
+The interpretations are similar to those of SSRk and an un-normalized SSRl exists, except that the dictionaries are usually not near-orthogonal.
+This is because the singular values are not uniform, which usually decay very fast.
+The more fundamental reason underlying this phenomenon is that, as argued before, the ideal graph condition essentially requires that after translating along a new dimension the clusters become orthogonal, which can hardly be met in practice, except perhaps for some high-dimensional data.
+Nevertheless, linear models, as elementary components in the family of machine learning, usually lay down important parts of the theoretical foundation and provide support for more advanced methods, therefore should not be underestimated.

+Finally, we mention that the virtual data in the kernel version and the augmented data including the auxiliary constant $\beta$ in the linear version would not play actual roles in practice, their functions are to establish theory and facilitate understanding.
+However, the constant vector $\mb{1}$ discarded by dimensionality reduction indeed is indispensable for revealing cluster structure and therefore plays essential roles in SSR and cluster analysis.